amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

 ```

 A previous version of this benchmark run with Stockfish 15 may be found below.
-Interestingly, the NPS values seen here are significantly lower.
-It's possible
+Interestingly, the NPS values for the older Stockfish 15 are significantly
+higher.

-the benchmark is different between the two versions, but my experience using the
+It's possible the benchmark is different between the two versions, but my
-engines suggests that NPS is simply lower in Stockfish 16.1 compared to
+experience using the engines suggests that NPS is simply lower in Stockfish 16.1
-Stockfish 15 (which is entirely compatible with 16.1 having a greater playing
+compared to Stockfish 15 (which is entirely compatible with 16.1 having a
-strength).
+greater playing strength).

 ![NPS benchmark for Stockfish 15](sfbenchgraph15.png)